|Hitler Youth wearing packs, June 1937, during one of the Nuremberg rallies (Zoll, Federal Archive).|

 |A PRU Seafire pilot has his aircraft camera installed for a flight.
 He is well-attired, with a B flight helmet, Mae West LPU, D oxygen mask, Mk VII goggles, leather gloves, seat C-2 parachute harness and standard RAF battle dress uniform for flight.|

-You may find more color photos of World War II on page 1 and page 2 and page 3 and page 4 of and page 5 and page 7 and page 8 and page 9 and page 10 and page 11 of this series.
+You may find more color photos of World War II on page 1 and page 2 and page 3 and page 4 of and page 5 and page 7 and page 8 and page 9 and page 10 and page 11 and page 12 of this series.

 |Column of StuG IIIs in the Caucasus, summer of '42.|